MicrosoftDocs/defender-docs/defender/threat-intelligence/gathering-threat-intelligence-and-infrastructure-chaining.md

 ## Before you begin

 As the disclaimer states previously, suspicious and malicious indicators are defanged for your safety.
 Remove any brackets from IP addresses, domains, and hosts when searching in Defender TI.
-Don’t search these indicators directly in your browser.
+Don't search these indicators directly in your browser.

 ## Perform indicator searches and gather threat and adversary intelligence